oconnor663/lazycell/README.md

 See the [API docs][api-docs] for information on using the crate in your library.

+## Contributing

+Contributions are always welcome!
+If you have an idea for something to add (code, documentation, tests, examples, etc.) feel free to give it a shot.

+Please read [CONTRIBUTING.md][contributing] before you start contributing.

 ## Credits

 The LazyCell library is based originally on work by The Rust Project Developers for the project [crates.io][crates-io-repo].

+The list of contributors to this project can be found at [CONTRIBUTORS.md][contributors].

 ## License